- London Property Market Forecast: What Can We Expect?

 Investors adamant to buy in London should do so with caution, researching the very best areas for rental demand, yields, and capital appreciation.
 However, if you’re looking to make significant returns on your UK property investment through rental income and capital growth, looking up North is a good idea.

-London property predictions from Savills show negative growth for 2020 with a decline of -7.5%, in-line with the rest of the UK.
+London property predictions from Savills show negative growth for 2023 with a decline of -12.7%, in line with the rest of the UK.

-According to Savills, London property prices are forecast to rise by 6% following the decline in 2020.
+According to Savills, London property prices are forecast to experience more negative growth of -1.0% following the decline in 2023.

-By 2023, London property predictions from Savills show a growth rate of just 1.5%.
-During the same year, UK property as a whole is expected to rise by 5% on average.
+By 2026, London property predictions from Savills show a further growth rate of just 6.0%.
+During the same year, UK property as a whole is expected to rise by 3.5% on average.

-By 2024, London property forecast predictions show that property prices in the capital will have grown by 4% since 2020.
-This is a fraction of the growth expected for the UK as a whole, and significantly lower than house price growth predicted for Northern regions.
+By 2027, however, London property forecast predictions show that property prices in the capital will have fallen -1.2% since 2023.
+This is much lower than the growth expected for the UK as a whole and pales in comparison to the amount predicted for Northern regions.

 UK Property Investment with RWinvest